Editor's note: This post was originally published in 2013 and has been updated to be more current and comprehensive.

 Content marketers need to have practical strategies in their arsenal to combat patchwriting each and every day in the trenches.
 Here are a few to get you started.

-With their tagging and organization features, you’re always sourced: create a new Delicious tag or Evernote notebook for every blog post, ebook or content offering, or add a reminder to Google Keep notes to make your thoughts more action-oriented.
+With their tagging and organization features, you’re always sourced: create a new Evernote notebook for every blog post, ebook or content offering, or add a reminder to Google Keep notes to make your thoughts more action-oriented.

 Sound like a lot of work?
 Keep in mind, you’re also planning for the future.
 Content sources can be reused, and may inspire content at different points in your sales funnel, or geared toward other audiences.